 Ebola dried on surfaces can survive for several hours, according to the CDC.

-For example, people might get infected by handling soiled clothing or bed sheets and then touching their nose, mouth or eyes, or if they are not wearing gloves while doing those tasks and have a cut on their hand.
+For example, people might get infected by handling soiled clothing or bed sheets and then touching their mouth, or if they are not wearing gloves while doing those tasks and have a cut on their hand.

 “If you sit next to someone on the bus, you’re not exposed,” CDC Director Dr. Tom Frieden said.

-Neighbors in the Liberian capital believe Duncan become infected when he helped bundle a sick pregnant neighbor into a taxi a few weeks ago and set off with her to find treatment.
-However, it was not clear whether he had learned of the woman's diagnosis before traveling.
+Duncan’s neighbors in the Liberian capital believe he become infected when he helped a sick pregnant neighbor a few weeks ago.
+It was not clear if he had learned of the woman’s diagnosis before traveling.

-Nonetheless, Liberian authorities announced plans to prosecute Duncan, accusing him of lying about not having any contact with an infected person.
+Nonetheless, Liberian authorities announced plans to prosecute Duncan when he returns, accusing him of lying about not having any contact with an infected person.

-Duncan answered questions about his health and activities before leaving for Dallas.
+Duncan filled out a form about his health and activities before leaving for Dallas.
 Among the questions asked on the Sept.
 19 form, obtained by The Associated Press, one asked whether Duncan had cared for an Ebola patient or touched the body of anyone who had died in an area affected by Ebola.
 He answered no to all the questions.

 Duncan arrived in Dallas on Sept.
 20 and fell ill a few days later.
 His sister, Mai Wureh, identified him as the infected man in an interview with The Associated Press.

-A Dallas emergency room sent Duncan home last week, even though he told a nurse that he had been in disease-ravaged West Africa, and raising questions as to whether the decision to release him may have put others at risk of exposure to Ebola.
+A Dallas emergency room sent Duncan home last week, even though he told a nurse he had been in disease-ravaged West Africa, and raising questions as to whether that decision may have put others at risk of exposure.

-In a statement emailed late Thursday, the Texas Health Presbyterian Hospital said that it followed communicable disease protocols by also asking Duncan if he had come into contact with anyone who was ill, to which he replied he had not.
-At that point his symptoms were a temperature of 100.1F, two days of abdominal pain, a headache and decreased urination, the hospital said.
-He said he had no nausea, vomiting or diarrhea, and based on that information, the hospital decided to release him.
+In a statement emailed late Thursday, the Texas Health Presbyterian Hospital said it followed communicable disease protocols by also asking Duncan if he had come into contact with anyone who was ill, to which he replied he had not.
+His symptoms included a temperature of 100.1F, abdominal pain, a headache and decreased urination, the hospital said.
+He said he had no nausea, vomiting or diarrhea, and based on that information the hospital decided to release him.

-He returned to the facility two days layer and has been kept in isolation at the hospital since Sunday.
+He returned to the hospital two days later and has been kept in isolation at the hospital since Sunday.
 He was listed Thursday in serious but stable condition.

-Associated Press writers Krista Larson and Jonathan Paye-Layleh in Monrovia, Liberia; Paul J. Weber in Dallas; Emily Schmall in Fort Worth; and Lauran Neergaard in Washington contributed to this report.
+Schmall reported from Fort Worth.
+Associated Press writers Krista Larson and Jonathan Paye-Layleh in Monrovia, Liberia; Paul J. Weber and David Warren in Dallas; and Lauran Neergaard in Washington contributed to this report.